blentley/ForecastingElectricityDemand/README.md

 The Australian Energy Market Operator (AEMO) oversees the NEM.
 Their [website](https://www.aemo.com.au/Electricity/National-Electricity-Market-NEM) has some excellent resources for understanding how the market operates if you would like further information.
 One of AEMO's functions is to make a number of short and long term forecasts for effective business planning and investment decisions.
 This project will focus forecasting over a short time horizon.

-### Other important details
+### Other important technical details
 The main tools I have used for this analysis are:
  + Python 3.6, including the following libraries
  	+ pandas
  	+ plotly